kostiskar/SortFilesByFiletypeService/README.md

+# SortFilesByFiletypeService

-## This service sorts the files in a specific folder according to their extension, moving them to a folder of similar files.
+A windows service that scans files in a specific directory and according to their extension move them to a subdirectory with similar files.
 For example .img and .png files will be moved automatically to the IMG folder.

+# What I Learned

+* Create windows services
+* Work with filesystem
+* Use app.config for configuration